lingo-reviews/tenets/go/dev/README.md

  ...

 	// First register the issue that this tenet will look for.
 It returns the
-	// name of the issue which you'll use to raise the issue after smelling a
+	// name of the issue which you'll use to raise the issue after smelling
-	// node.
+	// the comment.
 	// You can register as many issues as you like. issue := t.RegisterIssue("sucky_comment")